 At Yukana, you’re choosing high quality, private care with a reputable team.
 We care for you with genuine respect, value and dignity.

 We provide the full range of low to high care onsite, including dementia and end of life care.

-By opting for privately funded care, you’ll also have more flexibility, choice and financial privacy.
+By opting for privately funded care, you’ll also have more financial privacy.

 Privately funded benefits.

 If you’ve begun to research aged care anywhere in Australia, chances are you’ve started with:

 At Yukana, none of these are required.